-The sensitivity situation was similar to 2015.
-The frequency of mutations was low in the United Kingdom, Czech Republic, Poland, Italy, Southern France, Southern Germany and Denmark.
-Moderate frequencies were observed in Northern France and Northern Germany.
-Among the mutations with moderately decreased sensitivity, CG79R and C-H134R are the most frequently detected mutations.
-While in France, C-G79R is the predominating mutation, in Germany, C-H134R is observed to be the more frequent mutation.
+In 2017, the frequency of mutations or insensitive isolates was low in the Czech Republic, Poland, Italy, Lithuania, Greece (trial site), Sweden, Ukraine and Denmark.
+Moderate frequencies were observed in United Kingdom and Germany but moderate to high in France.
+Among the mutations with moderately decreased sensitivity, C-G79R and C-H134R are the most frequently detected mutations.
+In France, C-G79R is the predominating mutation.
+In United Kingdom, C-H134R is the more frequent mutation.
+Whereas in Germany, both mutations are found at similar levels.

-No mutations were detected in Estonia, Ireland, Hungary, Latvia, Lithuania, Slovakia, Spain, Bulgaria, Romania, Ukraine, Finland, Sweden and Russia.
+No mutations or reduced sensitivity were detected in Estonia, Ireland, Hungary, Latvia, Slovakia, Spain, Bulgaria, Romania, Finland and Russia.